shivamrawat753/IAC---Data-Analytics/README.md

 - Visualizations of key metrics and distributions.
 - Insights and recommendations based on the analysis.
 - Identification of trends and correlations in the data.

+## Conclusion

+This project aims to provide meaningful insights into the relationship between various factors affecting student interns' academic and career outcomes.
+By thoroughly analyzing the dataset, the project aims to uncover trends and correlations that can inform future educational strategies and interventions.